janobourian/aws/aws_cloud_practitioner/README.md

 * DocumentDB
     * Is the same for MongoDB
     * MongoDB is used to store, query and index JSON data
-    * Similar "deploymeny concepts" as Aurora
+    * Similar "deployment concepts" as Aurora

 * Neptune
     * Fully managed graph database